omf2/omf2/README.md

 fisher update
 ```

-Similarly, to uninstall OMF2, disable all your plugin packs and uninstall:
+Similarly, to uninstall OMF2, all you need to do is disable all your plugin packs and use Fisher's uninstall:

 ```console
 omf2 disable --all